classiebit/eventmie-pro-docs/resources/docs/1.0/admin/manage-bookings.md

 >{info} Tax can be selected for each Ticket price seperately.
 And the selected tax will be applied on each ticket price at the time of `Checkout`.

+---

+>{warning} Only Admin can add & modify taxes from the Admin Panel.
+On the front-end, organisers can only select a Tax that is added by the admin, and cannot add or modify a tax.